Market Activity Figures

-- In 2017, more than 970,000 allowances were traded across all five of the CSAPR trading programs.
+- In 2020, more than 1.3 million allowances were traded across all five of the CSAPR trading programs.

-- Just under one-quarter of the transactions within the CSAPR programs were between distinct organizations.
-In 2017, over 6 million ARP allowances were traded, the majority (67 percent) between related organizations.
+- Thirty-nine percent of the transactions within the CSAPR programs were between distinct organizations.

-- ARP SO₂ allowance prices averaged less than $1 per ton in 2017.
+- The ARP SO₂ allowance prices averaged less than $1 per ton in 2020.

-- Allowance prices as reported by SNL Finance, 2017.
+- Allowance prices as reported by S&P Global Market Intelligence, 2021.

-- These prices reflect CSAPR Update ozone season NOₓ allowances.
-In October 2017, EPA published an update to the CSAPR ozone season allowance trading programs.
-On October 23rd, 2017, most CSAPR ozone season NOₓ allowances were converted to CSAPR Update ozone season NOₓ allowances.
+- These prices reflect the CSAPR Update ozone season NOₓ allowances.
+In October 2016, EPA published an update to the CSAPR ozone season allowance trading programs.
+On October 26th, 2016, most CSAPR ozone season NOₓ allowances were converted to the CSAPR Update ozone season NOₓ allowances.